Lxlp38/LxMythicUtilities/README.md

-# LxUtilities
+# LxMythicUtilities
-A couple of QOL features for all your MythicMobs needs
+A couple of QOL features for all your MythicMobs needs.